thiagodroz/javascript-algorithms/README.md

     Capitalize a string.
     - Using for
     - Using slice
+  - Circular

+    Returns true if a linked list is circular
   - Depth first search

     Traverse a graph exploring as far as possible before backtracking.